Visillect/mls-dataset/README.md

 [surfaces](https://bit.ly/2YfcPh0) `ftp://vis.iitp.ru/mls-dataset/surfaces.zip` < 1 MB

-The illuminants spectra are provided along with the experimenta setup sheme.
+The illuminants spectra are provided along with the experimental setup scheme.
 Note, that spectra of red, green and blue lights of 3-colored LED strip are additive.

 For each dielectric surface we provide a single reflectance spectrum, measured at an angle 45 degrees.